lsblakk/pystar/docs/webapp.rst

      (r'^polls/(\d+)/vote/$', 'polls.views.vote'),
     )

+#.  *POP QUIZ*, suppose a visitor goes to http://127.0.0.1/polls/23/vote/ .

+    #. which regex pattern is tripped?
+    #. what function is then called?
+    #. what arguments is that function called with?

+#.
+Save ``urls.py``.

+#.
+Re-run the test suite.
+What parts pass now that didn't before?

+#.

 This is worth a review.
 When somebody requests a page from your Web site -- say, "/polls/23/", Django will load the ``urls.py`` Python module, because it's